Print3M/securitree/_md/windows-lateral-movement/technologies/rdp/index.md

 **RDP (3389/TCP) is not active by default**.
 It must be explicitly enabled.
 By default, if you want to connect via RDP, you need to be a **local administrator** or a member of local **Remote Desktop Users** group on the target machine.
 Logon via RDP is of the **Remote Interactive type** (reusable credentials are available).

 > **NOTE**: Windows Home doesn't have built-in RDP server.
-It's available on Windows Servers and Pro editions only.
+It's available on Windows Server, Pro and Enterprise editions.

 {/*
 <!-- TODO: